novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 ‘I feel excited for no reason.’

-I thought the emotions that disappeared after living past middle age in my previous life wouldn't come back, but is this what they mean by even an old man can have romance?
+I thought the emotions that disappeared after living past middle age in my previous life wouldn't come back.

 ‘If we get a little closer, I might even confess.’